directus/v8-archive/README.md

 ### Contributing

 We love pull-requests!
 To work on Directus you'll need to install it locally from source by following the instructions below.
-Submit all pull-requests to the `master` branch of our `api` and `app` repositories.
+Submit all pull-requests to the `develop` branch of our `api` and `app` repositories.

 * [Setup API Development Environment](https://docs.directus.io/advanced/source.html#api-source)
 * [Setup App Development Environment](https://docs.directus.io/advanced/source.html#application-source)